 Hiring election staff at short notice becoming ‘increasingly difficult’, TDs and Senators told

-Dublin City returning officer to say almost full employment in Ireland means recruitment is ‘becoming more challenging’
+Dublin City returning officer says almost full employment in Ireland means recruitment is ‘becoming more challenging’

 There are around 125 polling places for five constituencies in Dublin city and approximately 1,200 people are recruited to work in them on polling day.
 Photograph: Eric Luke / THE IRISH TIMES

-The difficulty of hiring election staff at short notice and due to pay levels will be raised by Dublin city’s top election official with TDs and Senators on Tuesday.
+The difficulty of hiring election staff at short notice due to full employment has been raised by Dublin city’s top election official with TDs and Senators.

-Dublin city’s returning officer Joseph Burke will highlight the issue at a meeting of the Oireachtas Committee on Housing, Local Government and Heritage.
+Dublin city’s returning officer Joseph Burke highlighted the issue at a meeting of the Oireachtas Committee on Housing, Local Government and Heritage on Tuesday, saying increased pay rates may be required to attract enough workers.

-Meanwhile, An Coimisiún Toghcháin, the Electoral Commission, will outline how 250,000 people joined the Electoral Register between last December and June this year.
+The warning comes as An Coimisiún Toghcháin, the Electoral Commission, outlined how an additional 250,000 people have joined the Electoral Register between last December and June this year.

 READ MORE